Excellence in Teaching and Mentoring Awards

 - Recipients and Nominators are notified in August

-- Recipients recognized at the Academy's Celebration of New Members, Wednesday, September 21, 2022
+- Recipients recognized at the Academy's Celebration of New Members, Tuesday, September 29, 2026, 3-5 pm, and following reception.

 - Questions?
-Please contact Karen Brent at [email protected] for AME and Nathan Jew, [email protected] for PIPE.
+Please contact Karen Brent at [email protected] for AME Teaching and Mentoring Awards, and Wendy Brown, [email protected] for PIPE IPE Award.